Docs

 alien release

-Builds your code, pushes artifacts to the registry, and creates a release.
+Builds your code, pushes images to the registry, and creates a release.
 Active deployments pick up new releases automatically.

-Alien always rebuilds during release to ensure artifacts reflect your latest code.
+Alien always rebuilds during release to ensure the release reflects your latest code.
 If nothing changed, the build is instant thanks to content-hash dedup.
-Pushed images are cached — if the same artifacts were already pushed in a prior release, the push step is skipped.
+Pushed images are cached — if the same images were already pushed in a prior release, the push step is skipped.

 Options: